csarnevesht/android-tutorial/search/README.md

     }
 ```

-add the dependency to the the app level build.gradle file
+add the dependency to the the app level build.gradle file:

 ```
     dependencies {